Watching a movie outside on a nice summer night is an amazing experience whether you’re a ten year old kid, or a 50-year old adult.

 I’ve seen a lot of different set ups over the years.
 Just last week I visited a friend’s house who had a fifty foot HDMI cable running across the floor in his basement to an outdoor projector.

 I went to Home Depot and bought a large plain white Martha Stewart curtain for $12.
+Take your pick on Amazon too where’s there’s a zillion for less than $20.
 I put two nails in the bottom level of our deck and hung the curtain between them.

 You can buy a fancy screen if you want, but it’s really not needed.
 You can even beam the picture onto a part of your house or garage if you have a nice clean light colored surface.

 Final thoughts on the screen: I’d start inexpensive and go up from there until you find something you really like.

 With young kids, they were still fascinated by the whole idea of watching something outside, but I needed more.

 I say this because I’ve experienced audio lag via Bluetooth especially when streaming a show from Netflix or my media server.
-Hard wiring the audio from the headphone jack on the CUBE into the Bluetooth speaker via a little $5 cord like this, alleviated that lag.
+And a cord is less than $5.

 I’ve covered this quite extensively on this site, but in terms of what to watch….as long as you have a device capable of reaching your wi-fi connection, the possibilities are endless.

 The Bottom Line

-That’s less than $175 for some great equipment, that will not only provide a fun outdoor movie streaming experience that will make you the envy of your neighbors and their kids.
+That’s less than $175 for some great equipment, that will provide a fun outdoor movie streaming experience that will make you the envy of your neighbors and their kids.
 It’s a win-win.